Beat Aging and Chronic Disease

 Science Investigator

 I was seeking answers to my fear around age-related physical decline, decay and premature death—not gray hair but the decline you can’t see.
 A few of my peers died (they didn’t even have gray hair) from “massive heart attacks” while exercising on work time.
 That’s how my father died at 53, not exercising, he was getting up for another cup of coffee.
-At 16, I was traumatized and shocked into growing up.
-As I aged, I took nothing for granted and wanted every precaution so I requested my first treadmill stress test at 40
+At 15, I was traumatized and shocked into growing up.
+As I aged, I took nothing for granted and took every precaution to beat aging and chronic disease.

 However, an important distinction, my conversations with medical professionals were clinical conversations.
 Doctors would say, “you’re in great shape.”
 I knew this.
 I wanted proactive information—what are the best practices to stay in great shape as I age?
 They didn’t have answers.